-4.0 DRAFT ALTERNATIVES UNDER CONSIDERATION
+4.0 ALTERNATIVES UNDER CONSIDERATION

-4.1 COMMERCIAL GROUNDFISH MONITORING PROGRAM (SECTORS ONLY)
+4.1 COMMERCIAL GROUNDFISH MONITORING PROGRAM REVISIONS (SECTORS ONLY)

-The following measures in this section apply only to the sector segment of the commercial groundfish fishery.
 The following sections describe options to adjust the groundfish monitoring program for sector vessels.
 If adopted, these options may replace existing monitoring and reporting requirements, or may be implemented in addition to existing programs to improve data collection (e.g., improved discard monitoring systems, dockside monitors for landings, etc.).